HOME BIO SHACK ANTENNAS DXCC WAZ DXMARATHON

 One weekend I visited my grandfather who had a Hallicrafters S-40.
 He was not a ham, but was always interested in hams and SWL-ing.
 I was thrilled to be able to tune the bands.
 I told him I had my license, but no equipment.
 He gave me his trusted S-40 on the spot!
 I still have it today.
 My first transmitter was a homebrew 6L6 with a random wire and no tuner.
 At that time, I had no idea what an SWR bridge was!
 I was able to work Paul (about 8 blocks away) and W9DWQ (also 8 blocks away).
 I saved up money from my paper routes and soon bought a Knight-Kit T-60.
 Wow!
 I was now able to work around the midwest.
 I ordered QSL cards and soon was anxiously watching the mailbox for new QSLs.

-In High School we had a very active radio club, due mainly to my real ham radio mentor, Father Robinson, W5QXS, who just recently passed away.
+In High School we had a very active radio club, due mainly to my real ham radio mentor, Father Robinson, W5QXS, who is now a SK.
 I soon upgraded to General and bought a used HyGain TH3Jr and installed it on the chimney of my parents house.
 I was quite interested in DX-ing, but with 60 watts and a small yagi at 20 feet, DX did not come too often.
 I added an external VFO to the T-60 along the way.

 Like many young men of the day, once I turned 16, my thoughts were on girls, cars, football and food (not necessarily in that order!).
 I let ham radio slip to the back burner.
 Once in college, my interest was rekindled and I upgraded to a Heath SB102.
 This was like driving a Rolls Royce after my T60 and S40!
 My buddy Paul went into the marines and was a radio operator, so we used to meet on 80m at 1am and ragchew into the wee hours.
 I even got the mobile bug and bought a Heath 40m monobander for the car and participated heavily in MIDCARS (around 1970-71).